Nagamani1-html/CODETECH-task1/README.md

 Technolgies used:

 •	HTML: A to-do list web app built using HTML provides a simple, structured framework for creating and managing tasks.
-HTML defines the app's core elements, such as task input fields, lists, buttons, and form structures.
+HTML defines the app's core elements, such as task input fields, lists, buttons, and form structures.<br>
-•	CSS: Cascading Style Sheets (CSS) is a powerful design language used to control the presentation and layout of web pages.
+•	CSS: Cascading Style Sheets (CSS) is a powerful design language used to control the presentation and layout of web pages.<br>
-•	Javascript: JavaScript’s dynamic capabilities to offer features like drag-and-drop task reordering, customizable lists, and smart reminders.
+•	Javascript: JavaScript’s dynamic capabilities to offer features like drag-and-drop task reordering, customizable lists, and smart reminders.<br>